A course on the history of Radical Women part one

 The venue will be the Working Class Movement Library, 51 Crescent, Salford, M5 4WX.
 The cost of the course will be £60.
 Places can be booked by emailing: email@example.com.

-I have been researching and writing about radical women for many years.
-I have an MA in the History of the Manchester Region, and am the author of a number of books, including “Up Then Brave Women”: Manchester’s Radical Women 1819-1918.
+I have been researching and writing about the history of radical women for a number of years.
+My published work incudes “Up Then Brave Women”; Manchester’s Radical Women 1819-1918.

-The course will include the following
+The course will include the following sessions:

-Mary Wollstonecraft was one of the few women who came to prominence in the English radical movement of the 790s.
+Mary Wollstonecraft was one of the few women who came to prominence in the English radical movement of the1 790s.
 Her treatise, Vindication of the Right of Woman, a follow up to her lesser known work, Vindication of the Rights of Man, made her a well-known figure in English society, though it did not lead to the creation of a feminist movement.